 Archive for the ‘South Eastern United States’ Category

-The Silent Partner: Commercial Development Authority board responsible for Oxford’s growth [LINK/Lead]
+Anniston Star – The Silent Partner Commercial Development Authority board responsible for Oxford s growth

 This series is an in-depth look at how the CDA helped grow the O, and how its board has multiple connections to Oxford Mayor Leon Smith.